-The MD of Pincher Creek encompasses an area of approximately 352,000 hectares (869,000 acres) with a population of 2,965 (Alberta Municipal Affairs, 2018).
-The Municipal District surrounds two urban municipalities, contains five hamlets, and is bordered by three rural municipalities, a specialized municipality, national park and a First Nations Reserve.
-The economy is largely agricultural, with ranching predominant in the eastern slopes.
+The Municipal District of Pincher Creek No. 9 covers an area of approximately 352,000 hectares (869,000 acres) with a 2018 population of 2,965 (Alberta Municipal Affairs, 2018).
+The MD surrounds two urban municipalities, contains five hamlets, and is bordered by three rural municipalities, a specialized municipality, national park and a First Nations.
+The economy of the MD is largely agricultural, with ranching predominant in the eastern slopes.
 Alternative energy developments, particularly wind turbine development has been locating in the municipality in the past several decades.
-The MD of Pincher Creek is home to the Oldman Dam and Reservoir, an on-stream storage facility operated by the Government of Alberta.
+The MD is home to the Oldman Dam and Reservoir, an on-stream storage facility operated by the Government of Alberta.